 Pennsylvanians are very familiar with black ice, one of the most dangerous and unforeseeable types of road conditions.
-In a single day in Pittsburgh during wintery conditions, it is not uncommon for police to be called to at least half a dozen weather-related and black ice accidents in the area.
+In a single day in Philadelphia during wintery conditions, it is not uncommon for police to be called to at least half a dozen weather-related and black ice accidents in the area.

 Each year, black ice and icy roads contribute to over 150,000 crashes, causing an average of 38,770 injuries and 559 deaths, reports the Federal Highway Administration (FHA).
 When a car hits black ice, the driver typically loses control and falls mercy to her vehicle until her car passes over it.

 When you are involved in a black ice-related car accident, you may be entitled to compensation from your or another party’s insurer.
 Poor road and weather conditions can complicate matters, though.
 For help determining liability and your legal options, call a car accident lawyer at Cordisco & Saile, LLC in Pennsylvania for free consultation: 215-642-2335.